What it is

 Future-ready skills

-Problem framing, iterative building, professional communication, and portfolio development — skills that apply across every career path, not just technology.
+Problem framing, iterative building, professional communication, and portfolio development, all of which are skills that apply across every career path, not just technology.

 Common board questions